Previous: Adding Styles, Up: Styles

-The Emacs manual describes how you can customize certain variables on a per-file basis by including a file local variable block at the end of the file (see Local Variables in Files).
+The Emacs manual describes how you can customize certain variables on a per-file basis by including a file local variable block at the end of the file (see Local Variables in Files in GNU Emacs Manual).

 So far, you've only seen a functional interface for setting styles in CC Mode, and this can't be used here.
 CC Mode fills the gap by providing two variables for use in a file's local variable list.
 Don't use them anywhere else!
 These allow you to customize the style on a per-file basis: